thuml/Time-Series-Library/README.md

 - Haoran Zhang (z-hr20@mails.tsinghua.edu.cn)
 - Jiawei Guo (guo-jw21@mails.tsinghua.edu.cn)

 or describe it in Issues.
+Recently, Jiawei Guo is the main maintainer to this library 😊.

 ## Acknowledgement